llandsmeer/inkvt/README.md

 So to run, copy `./build/vterm.xarm` to `/mnt/onboard`, SSH into the Kobo device and run `./vterm.xarm`.
 Then, connect USB and run `sudo ./build/evdev2serial.x86` from linux.

-# Todo:
+# Todo

  - Implement `vterm` callback `moverect`
  - Implement `vterm` callback `movecursor`
+ - Switch default `sh` to `bash`
  - Make it runnable from KFMon and KOReader.
 I'm thinking, reading `/proc/*/fd` for processes that are reading `/dev/input/event*`, `SIGSTOP`-ing them and using `tracexec` to ungrab and drain their evdev devices.
 Or maybe even temporary close the file.
    This would also mean that I have to catch all signals/segv and handle them gracefully.
    Or just copy the setup scripts from KOReader.
+ - Add hideable touchscreen keyboard / settings bar
  - Lock: detect if inkterm is already running and fail if so.
    Executing `evdev2serial` and then running `./vterm.xarm` usually results in inkvt starting twice, because the keypresses that start it are also send to inkvt over serial...
  - Get Ctrl-<KEY> escape sequences working for keys other than standard printable ascii.
    [This](https://invisible-island.net/xterm/ctlseqs/ctlseqs.html) might be of help.
  - Connect an actual hardware keyboard.
-Simplest solution would be putting a Raspberry Pi bi between the keyboard and kobo and running `build/evdev2serial.x86`, compiled on the Raspberry I think.
+Simplest solution would be putting a Raspberry Pi between the keyboard and kobo and running `build/evdev2serial.x86`, compiled on the Raspberry I think.
- - Detect `sh` exit.
-And switch to `bash`.
+ - Detect `pty(7)` slave `sh` exit.
- - Disable pty key printing while `build/vterm.x86` runs.
+ - Disable stdin printing while `build/vterm.x86` runs.
 Probably just `noecho`.
-   Currently linux console and inkvt fight over the virtual terminal.
+   Currently linux console and inkvt fight over the framebuffer.
+   Maybe limit stdout/stderr too/move printfs to something that that be configured to output to the framebuffer.
  - Handle screen rotation
  - Implement `vterm` callback `settermprop`
  - Switch to vectorized font.
 Preferable something typewriter like.
 And include the